romilly/s2ag-corpus/README.md

 10. Update the .env file to include credentials for the database(s).
 11. Decide which weekly dataset snapshot you'll use.
 12. Update the .env file to specify the weekly snapshot that you chose.
-13. Download a dataset from Semantic Scholar.
+13. Download the datasets from Semantic Scholar.
-14. Import the dataset into the production database.
+14. Import the datasets into the production database.
-15. Repeat stages 11 and 12 for the remaining datasets.
-16. Query the database.
+15. Query the database.

 #### Clone this repository into a directory of your choice.